AntonioLabinjan/DIPRI/README.md

-Github repo for DIPRI (unofficial; just for script handling)
+Github repo for DIPRI (unofficial; just for script handling&stuff like that)